 Pancreatic Cancer Surgeon NYC

 In regards to pancreatic oncological surgery, scientific studies have demonstrated that surgeons performing more than 14 pancreatic surgeries a year have superior results with their patients.
-Alden’s highly super specialized practice performs significantly more then this amount of pancreatic surgeries a year: more than most oncological surgeons.
+Alden’s highly super-specialized practice performs significantly more than this amount of pancreatic surgeries a year: more than most oncological surgeons.

-Dr. Dmitri Alden, a liver cancer and pancreatic cancer surgery specialist, spearheads a highly specialized liver & pancreas surgery practice dedicated exclusively to surgery of the liver and pancreas.
-His teams dedicated approach to cancer treatment has given new life to his patients.
+Dr. Dmitri Alden, liver cancer and pancreatic cancer surgery specialist, spearheads a highly specialized liver & pancreas surgery practice dedicated exclusively to surgery of the liver and pancreas.
+His team’s dedicated approach to cancer treatment has given new life to his patients.

 Pancreatic Cancer and Staging

 Because the pancreas has various functions, various types of tumors / cancers can grow there from different pancreatic cells.
 There are benign, malignant, and “pre-malignant” tumors.
 These pancreatic cancers cause different symptoms and begin in different locations of the pancreas.
-Each cancer requires different types of surgery, if any, and are associated with very different prognoses.
+Each cancer requires different types of surgery, if any, and each type of cancer is associated with very different prognoses.

 Pancreatic Adenocarcinoma Facts